SupportClass/lfg-hypetrain/README.md

 ```

 ## Usage
-eol-hypetrain isn't very useful on its own.
+lfg-hypetrain isn't very useful on its own.
 It is a helper bundle meant to be leveraged by other bundles.

 ### Messages sent
-eol-hypetrain broadcasts the following events that you can listen to in your bundle:
+lfg-hypetrain broadcasts the following events that you can listen to in your bundle:
 ```
 #!javascript
-nodecg.listenFor('cooldownStart', 'eol-hypetrain', callback);
+nodecg.listenFor('cooldownStart', 'lfg-hypetrain', callback);
-nodecg.listenFor('cooldownTick', 'eol-hypetrain', callback); // ticks every second with the elapsedTime and remainingTime nodecg.listenFor('cooldownEnd', 'eol-hypetrain', callback);
+nodecg.listenFor('cooldownTick', 'lfg-hypetrain', callback); // ticks every second with the elapsedTime and remainingTime nodecg.listenFor('cooldownEnd', 'lfg-hypetrain', callback);
 ```
 ... where `callback` is the name of a function with the signature `function callbackName(data)`

 ### Messages received
-`eol-hypetrain` can receive the following messages:
+`lfg-hypetrain` can receive the following messages:
 ```
 #!javascript
-nodecg.sendMessageToBundle('getPassengers', 'eol-hypetrain', callback);
+nodecg.sendMessageToBundle('getPassengers', 'lfg-hypetrain', callback);
-nodecg.sendMessageToBundle('getDayTotal', 'eol-hypetrain', callback);
+nodecg.sendMessageToBundle('getDayTotal', 'lfg-hypetrain', callback);
-nodecg.sendMessageToBundle('startCooldown', 'eol-hypetrain');
+nodecg.sendMessageToBundle('startCooldown', 'lfg-hypetrain');
-nodecg.sendMessageToBundle('endCooldown', 'eol-hypetrain');
+nodecg.sendMessageToBundle('endCooldown', 'lfg-hypetrain');
-nodecg.sendMessageToBundle('resetCooldown', 'eol-hypetrain');
+nodecg.sendMessageToBundle('resetCooldown', 'lfg-hypetrain');
 ```
 ... where `callback` is the name of a function with the signature `function callbackName(data)`

 ### Synced variables
-eol-hypetrain makes extensive use of synced variables, all of which your bundle can access, either to listen to
+lfg-hypetrain makes extensive use of synced variables, all of which your bundle can access, either to listen to
 or modify directly.
 ```
 #!javascript
 // The number of 'passengers' on the train nodecg.declareSyncedVar({ variableName: 'passengers',
-    bundleName: 'eol-hypetrain',
+    bundleName: 'lfg-hypetrain',
     setter: function(newVal) {
         // do work
     }